 Since I completely forgot to get a Halloween costume for myself, I had to improvise at the last minute.
 I took a black t-shirt and cut “rib” shapes into it.
 I wore the black shirt over a white shirt, and voila!
 Instant skeleton costume!
 A good match for my little Chihuahua Batman.

 I reused some of the decorations from this Halloween a couple of years later.
-See how I changed it up to a very Subtle Halloween.
+See how I changed it up to a very Subtle Halloween or read about how you can make some Cheap Window Decorations for Halloween.

 How do you decorate for Halloween, without going over budget?